Skip to main content

 • Are lighting, HVAC, envelope, and whole-building facts documented well enough for CPA review?

-Timing readConstruction-start, design, retrofit, and placed-in-service review
+Timing readRetrospective construction-start, retrofit, placed-in-service, and certification review

 Expected outputEligibility review and documentation coordination